zehntech/zt-gantt/readme.md

   * open a single task
   * Auto Scheduling tasks
   * select start date and end date with drag and drop
+  * custom color for each task by the color picker

   You can see the full list of features in the [documentation](https://zt-gantt.zehntech.net/docx/Documentation.pdf)